 Here, ”m” stands for vehicle mass, and “v” stands for the velocity of the vehicle.

 The equation explains that a vehicle with higher mass will produce higher kinetic energy, which the regenerative braking system can store in the battery.
 And right here, the weight of the electric bicycle comes into play.

 An e-bike is far less weighty than a car, for example.
 Also, cars usually have higher velocity, often running well at 60 miles/h to 80 miles/h regularly (100-130 km/h).

-It is clear that kinetic energy for an e-bike will be far lower compared to that of a car.
-A standard e-bike will weight anywhere between 38-70 pounds.
+It is clear that the kinetic energy of an e-bike will be far lower compared to that of a car.
+A standard e-bike will weigh anywhere between 38-70 pounds.
 Converted to kilograms, it will be roughly around 20kg to 35 kg.
-E-bike average speed is around 25-30 mp/h, which is 40-50 km/h.
+E-bike’s average speed is around 25-30 mp/h, which is 40-50 km/h.

 An average car weighing well over 1000 kgs or 2000 pounds and running at 80 mp/h (130 km/h) will have far lot of energy to release via its regenerative braking system.